 This is entirely up to what works for you, but most businesses allocate their marketing budget based on a percentage of their overall revenue.
 In fact, we’ve found that most local businesses start with about 5-10% of their revenue going towards marketing.
 However, for growing businesses that number could climb as high as 14% or more.

-How to create a marketing budget in 8 steps
+How to create your marketing budget in 8 steps

-Let’s look at the easy steps you can take to create your marketing budget:
+Let’s look at the easy steps to create your own marketing budget:

 1. Organize your financial information